opensearch-project/project-website/_posts/2023-11-22-semantic-search-performance.md

 \end{align}
 $$

 This estimate is quite close to the actual results of 261 documents/second, which we obtained by ingesting 12M documents of MS Marco into our cluster.
-Because we used the p50 latency in our formula, we compared the estimated throughput with the p50 value of the actual throughput.
+Because we used p50 latency in our formula, we compared the estimated throughput with the p50 value of the actual throughput.

 For reference, the same experiment run with just the data node and BM25 ingestion achieves a p50 throughput of 7,000 documents/second.
 This is not surprising because running BM25 is not nearly as compute intensive as creating vectors using a large neural network.
 We tested our formula using a variety of clusters and instance types and found that our predictions were quite close to the actual throughput.
 The results are summarized in the following table.